 Linking many portals to one portal to create a starburst pattern on the screen.
 Cross-faction starbursts can be created by using two or more portals at the center that are very close together.

-A tab on the OPS screen where agents can purchase premium items with chaotic matter units (CMU), and CMU with real-world currency.
+A screen accessible under the OPS menu where agents can purchase premium items with chaotic matter units (CMU), and CMU with real-world currency.